Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

-It can be used without a default to indicate that the parameter must be specified (although can be passed as `None`):
+It can also be used without a default to indicate that the parameter must be specified (although can be passed as `None`):

 ```python
 def tree(kind: Optional[str]):